KATRIN-Experiment/Kassiopeia/Documentation/gh-pages/source/element_kgeobag.rst

 In addition, the geometry visualization can also be defined in the configuration file.
 In this case, output files may be produced before or after performing the simulation, and a visualization window can be shown as well.
 Note that the visualization window blocks the application until it is closed, so it is not advised to use this feature in a scripted environment.
-The examples in this section are based on the ``DipoleTrapSimulation.xml`` file, which may be extended accordingly to test the features explained here and in the corresponding sections :ref:`KEMField visualisation <kemfield-visualization>` and :ref:`Kassiopeia visualisation <kassiopeia-vizualisation>` The commandline option ``-b`` (or ``-batch``) will prevent any visualization windows to appear regardless of the setting in the configuration file, e.g.:
+The examples in this section are based on the ``DipoleTrapSimulation.xml`` file, which may be extended accordingly to test the features explained here and in the following chapters.
+The commandline option ``-b`` (or ``-batch``) will prevent any visualization windows to appear regardless of the setting in the configuration file, e.g.:

 .. code-block:: bash